Ezekias01/DrugStore/READMEeng.md

 - View warehouse: clicking View warehouse you enter the warehouse.
 - Place Order: by clicking Order you can access the menu of the choice of suppliers.

-### pharmacy management - warehouse menu - warehouse display
+### Pharmacy management - WAREHOUSE MENU - WAREHOUSE DISPLAY
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/visualmagazzino.png "")

-La`Gestione Magazzino`allows:
+`Gestione Magazzino` allows:

 - **Search for a product: by writing in the search bar you can search for products.**

-### pharmacy management - warehouse menu - selection of suppliers
+### pharmacy management - WAREHOUSE MENU  - SELECTION OF SUPPLIERS
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/fornitori.png "")

 The`menu di selezione fornitori`allows you to select the supplier for the order.
-### pharmacy management - warehouse menu - place order
+### Pharmacy management - WAREHOUSE MENU  - PALCE ORDER
 &#13;&#10;  ![](https://github.com/MarcoSpina01/Farmacia/blob/main/immagini_readme/immagini_readme/pfizer.png "")

-The section`Effettua Ordine`allows:
+The section `Effettua Ordine` allows:

 - **View the product list**
 - **Search for products**